SassDoc/sassdoc.github.io/documenting-your-items/index.md

 **Notes:**

-* Has no effect on functions, mixins and placeholders in SassDoc default theme.
+* Has no effect on functions, mixins and placeholders.
 * Multiple types are separated with pipes (`|`).

 ---